 - The deduction for most landowners is 50% of the landowner’s adjusted gross income.
 The unused portion of the gift may be carried forward as a deduction for the next 15 years, subject to the 50% limit each year.
-So, if your easement value equals $300,000 and you earn $60,000 a year, you can reduce the amount of income on which you pay taxes by $30,000 a year.
-Over 10 years, you would legally avoid paying federal income taxes on all of the easement value for a total of $300,000.
+So, if your easement value equals $300,000 and you receive $120,000 in Virginia tax credits for the easement, your federal deduction is $180,000.
+If you earn $60,000 a year, you can reduce the amount of income on which you pay taxes by $30,000 a year.
+Over 6 years, you would legally avoid paying federal income taxes on 60% of the easement value for a total of $180,000.

 II.
 State Tax Credit: